 What are some of the reasons that judges approve child custody modification petitions?

 - One of the parents has relocated to a distant area

 - The work responsibilities of one of the parents have changed

 - Abuse or domestic violence is suspected.

 Will the child’s own preferences be taken into account?

 It depends on the age and maturity of the child.
 The older the child is, the more likely it is that his preferences will be considered.
 Even the preferences of an older child might be ignored if, for example, the court believes that one of the parents has been trying to bribe the child.
 Ultimately, the standard is based on the child’s best interests, including but not limited to the child’s preferences.

-Who can seek to modify a child custody order?
+Who can seek to modify a custody order?

 The Sooner You Act, the Better.
-Contact an Experienced Denton Child Custody Lawyer Today.
+Contact an Experienced Denton Child Custody Attorney Today.

 Modifying a custody order in Texas requires appropriate reasons, and it requires a hearing before the court that issued the original custody order.
 These proceedings are often contested, and they can get complicated even if they are not contested.
 This is no time to go it alone – you need experienced, professional legal counsel to maximize your chances of success.
 Call now.